-Cissy Strong Reyes last saw her younger sister, Rosenda Sophia Strong, on Oct.
-2. An acquaintance came to their home in Toppenish and picked Rosenda up for the short drive to Legends Casino.
+Cissy Strong Reyes last saw her younger sister, Rosenda Sophia Strong, in late September 2019.
+An acquaintance came to their home in Toppenish and picked Rosenda up for the short drive to Legends Casino.

 She never saw her again.
-Their brother, Christopher Strong, soon filed a missing persons report.
-The family has been searching for her ever since, posting flyers throughout the Yakima Valley and sharing them on social media, holding events for her and other missing and murdered indigenous women, and raising funds for a reward.
+Their brother, Christopher Strong, filed a missing persons report Oct.
+2. The family has been searching for her ever since, posting flyers throughout the Yakima Valley and sharing them on social media, holding events for her and other missing and murdered Indigenous women, and raising funds for a reward.

 On Friday morning, Reyes got the confirmation she had dreaded yet prayed for.
 Her sister was coming home.

 “My baby sister Rosenda (Strong’s) remains (were) found in a freezer.
 Yes it has been confirmed to me this morning from the FBI agent working on my sister’s case,” Reyes said in a Facebook post.
 “We have her back; not the way we wanted but we can after 275 days of looking, wondering, our baby sister, mother, aunt, cousin, friend is coming home to our mother.

 “Now we can finally lay my sister to rest.”

 Authorities confirmed that remains found in a freezer near Toppenish late on the afternoon of July 4 were those of Strong, a mother of four.
 She would have turned 32 on April 16.